MoHitksS/KFC_website_clone/README.md

 ## Pages Built and steps to run the project

-First step clone the repository using the git command - git clone https://github.com/vikalpvarshney1/team8.git
+First step clone the repository using the git command - git clone https://github.com/Vishalrj750/Final_Kfc_Repo.git

-Go to bookmyshow Folder git command - cd bookmyshow
+Go to index.html

-In the project directory, you can run:

-### `npm start`
+And open live server.

 ### 1. Landing Page
 If new user enters in the system then the user will land here.